matchID-project/matchID-project.github.io/tutorial.md

 # Tutorial
 This tutorial will deal with three use-cases :

-- Usecase 1: find common identities between two big datasets
+- Use case 1: finding common identities between two big datasets
-- find doubles within a dataset
+- finding doubles within a dataset
-- build a search api for a dataset (*top of elasticsearch* API)
+- building a search api for a dataset (*top of elasticsearch* API)

-# Usecase 1 : find common identities between two big datasets
+# Use case 1 : finding common identities between two big datasets

 ## Cooking recipes with matchID

 ### Global method used for matching
-This is our first usecase : we have to remove dead people, as registered in dataset `deaths`, from a client file `clients`.
+This is our first use case : we have to remove dead people, as registered in dataset `deaths`, from a client file `clients`.
-We'll follow four steps for Usecase 1.
+We'll follow four steps for use case 1.

 - [Step 1: prepare deaths dataset as dataset 1](#step-1---dataprep--normalizing-the-identity-records-deaths-dataset)
 - [Step 2: prepare clients dataset, match it against dataset 1 & score the matches](#step-2---dataprep-of-clients-and-matching)